wechaty/wechaty-weixin-openai/README.md

 ## Introduction

-Wechaty QnAMaker Plugin helps you to answer questions in WeChat with the power of <QnAMaker.ai>.
+Wechaty QnAMaker Plugin helps you to answer questions in WeChat with the power of <https://QnAMaker.ai>.

 ## Usage